brendanrbrown/stor155_sp21/README.md

 # Stor155: section 2, spring 2021
 This repository primarily serves as an easy way for me to share data with students in the course, and also holds other course-related content.

+## Getting started

+#### using excel (default):
+I will be using the Office 365 online version of excel.
+If your internet connection is slow, you should consider downloading the desktop version of excel from software.sites.unc.edu if you don't already have it.

+- **log in** to Office 365 with **username onyen@ad.unc.edu** and password at office, and select the excel app from the left-hand menu
+- or **access onedrive / excel** directly in the top-left-hand menu of your email at live.unc.edu
+- **download the excel_cookbook.xlsx** from the excel_help folder at github.com/brendanrbrown/stor155_sp21
+- **upload this file to Office 365** and test it out!

+**Note:** If you care about not being tracked online I suggest you use a browser such as Brave or Firefox (or Duckduckgo on mobile), which block many trackers automatically.
+The office.com and the live.unc.edu related sites have a large number of Microsoft-related trackers that have nothing to do with providing a useful service to you.

+#### using python:
+This will help you get started.
+Remember, it is \textbf{your responsibility} to handle any issues with installation, and any future computer issues related to running this software.
+I will **support you only in learning the coding tasks needed to do the work in this course.**

+That said, this procedure should be smooth and easy for almost everyone.

+- **install** Anaconda for Python 3.x (3.8 as of this syllabus writing) for your operating system at this link: https://www.anaconda.com/products/individual
+- once installed, **open the Anaconda Navigator** application
+- select **Jupyter Lab** or Jupyter Notebook from the Anaconda Navigator menu
+- Jupyter Lab lets you create notebooks and also to manage your related files.
+Jupyter Notebook takes you straight to a single notebook.
+A notebook is the best way to run and display code for this course.
+- **download the pandas_cookbook.ipynb** file in the notebooks folder of github.com/brendanrbrown/stor155_sp21 notebook to check that everything went smoothly
+- test it out!

 ## Get data for homework/exercises

 #### if using excel (default):